Halford Capital

 Loan-to-Value Ratio (LTV)

-LTV measures the loan amount relative to the property's appraised value.
-Lower LTV means more equity, which means less risk.
+LTV measures the loan amount against the property's appraised value.
+Lower LTV means more equity and less risk.

 • Conventional: Typically 70-80% LTV